Coronavirus = Market Correction

 Technically speaking, the market is currently in a correction mode.
 What does this mean?
 A “correction” is defined when market indexes are down anywhere between 10% and 20%.
 Somewhat ironically, this big drop occurred only one or two weeks after all the major market indexes hit all-time highs.

 - The Dow Jones Industrial Average hit an all-time high of 29,568 on February 12th; it is now down 14% from that high point.

 - The NASDAQ hit an all-time high of 9,828 on February 20th; it's now down roughly 13%.

 - The S&P hit an all-time high of 3,393 on February 19th; it's now down roughly 13%.

-You might recall that a similar incident occurred in the last quarter of 2018.
-All the major indexes hit all-time highs in September and October and then all dropped rapidly close to 20% down by December.
-And in January of 2019, we were on the way up and finished out the year with the S&P up 31%.
-Wow!
+You might recall that a similar sequence of events occurred in the last quarter of 2018.
+All the major indexes hit all-time highs in September and October, and then they all dropped rapidly close to 20% down by December.
+Then in January of 2019, we were on the way up and finished out the year with the S&P up 31%.
+What a ride!

-There's a two-fold reason the markets are pushing downward now:
+There is a two-fold reason the markets are pushing downward right now: